 Course designed for advanced Estudios Hispánicos students (Level 7 or higher) interested in broadening their studies through internships in different types of business institutions.
-It consists of course lectures, interviews with the instructor, 45 internship hours, and a final project and oral presentation.
-Usually offered Fall and Spring.
-May be taken only once during the academic year.
+It consists of course lectures, interviews with the instructor, 45 internship hours, a final project, and an oral presentation.
+Usually offered in fall and spring.
+Course may not be repeated.